The Financial Whisperer® Newsletter: Breaking Out Of Your Glass Prison

 A new client came to me.
 A shopaholic, she spent money in an attempt to fill the void she felt in her life.
 As a child, when she got angry, her feelings were ignored, which made her more frustrated.
 Her parents' response was to send her to her room to vent on her own, never asking her why she was angry or addressing her feelings in an open way.
 Never giving her their full attention and patience or showing her a willingness to listen.

 The message she received was: your feelings are not acceptable.
 And the punishment was isolation; no one wants to be around you.
-But if her parents had shown her, by being present and patient, that her feelings were important, and they were going to talk her through it, teach her that her feelings and behavior are not the same, she would have begun to understand the difference.
+But if her parents had shown her, by being present and patient, that her feelings were important and they were going to talk her through it, teach her that her feelings and behavior are not the same, she would have begun to understand the difference.
 Parents need not be afraid of their child's anger.
 They need to give their child their presence and patience.
 "Attention is the most basic form of love," says Susan Piver.
 Feelings are the basis of their identity.
-How adults and older siblings manage those moments speak volumes as to a child's sense of self-worth.
+How adults and older siblings manage those moments speaks volumes about a child's sense of self-worth.

 My client's profound sense of not being attached led her to attempt to fill the void with shopping.

 How do isolation and one's finances impact each other?
 Mood and money: Some people, when they feel alone, go shopping to fill the void.
 Some hit the gaming tables or have a drink.
 Some go to the gym and work out until they are exhausted.
-When we run away from those feelings, we never help ourselves heal; the constant avoidance of our sadness and emptiness reinforcees that our lives are on two tracks.
+When we run away from those feelings, we never help ourselves heal; the constant avoidance of our sadness and emptiness reinforces that our lives are on two tracks.

 Being in a romantic relationship does not guarantee intimacy, working in an environment with others does not ensure closeness, and living with roommates does not automatically provide bonding.
 It is our challenge to make those bridges with strangers to create healthy relationships that keep the monsters of isolation away; to bring close that which scares us and coaxes our fears out of the shadows so that we can be present and visible and valued for who we are: lovable.